-Our penitent conversion is but the gate through which we pass to get to this truly life changing event: our personal Spiritual Integration with Christ.
+Our penitent conversion is but the gate through which we pass to get to this truly life changing event: our personal metaphysical integration with Christ.
 And, this powerful and trans-formative experience is what the Holy Spirit enables as He makes Christ universally available to the truly devout.

 The Holy Spirit:

 Again, as we have already read, Jesus also said this of the Holy Spirit, “…And He will guide you into all truth.”
 And remember, as discussed earlier, the definition of Truth is really very simple.
 Truth is the correct interpretation of reality.
 The Holy Spirit actually becomes that for the believer every day, just as Jesus promised.
 (Ref.
 John 16:13)